 What can I expect from my first session?

 We would initially meet for a consultation, which usually last about half an hour.
 Clients sometimes feel nervous the first time they come to counselling and this is a relaxed opportunity to get to know each other and decide whether we may be able to work together.
-It is a chance for me to share with you a bit about how I work and answer any questions you may have.
-It is also an opportunity for you to tell me a bit about what you are looking for from the counselling.
+It’s an opportunity for you to tell me what you hope to gain from counselling.
+Based on this we may also discuss which therapeutic approach may be most helpful to you and I can answer any questions you may have about what these are and how they work.
 If we both decide we would like to progress we will then arrange to meet on a regular basis for 50 minute sessions.

 Will anyone find out what we discuss?